 - Use standard 2-piece canning jars that have a ring and lid.
 They are easy, readily available and called out in all USDA recommendations for canning.
 You can try some of the other jars after you get your bearings and fully understand the canning process.

 - Use a modern recipe from a source that follows USDA recommendations for techniques.
 Canning practices have changed since our grandmother’s canning days, and you need to use a modern recipe for the best success and to be safe.

 Frequently Asked Canning Questions:

 Can I reuse old sauce or mayonnaise jars for canning?

 No. It is not safe to do this.
 The jars were not made for multiple canning uses.
-It is best to use standard canning jars which are made with tempered glass.
+It’s best to use standard canning jars.
+They are made with tempered glass.

 Is it safe to steep fruit in alcohol?

 Yes, you can safely make flavored liqueurs this way.
 Here is an article on Making Flavored Liqueurs.

 No, you can not safely water bath can green beans or other vegetables unless they are pickled.
 Most vegetables are low acid foods.
 If low acid foods are sealed in a a vacuum (like a canning jar), the botulism spore can grow there and cause serious illness.
 To learn what is safe to can in a water bath, see my post on Canning Safety.